Bernie Clifton

-Bernie Clifton (born Bernard M. Quinn, 30 April 1936) is a British comedian and entertainer, known for his work with his orange ostrich puppet costume Oswald the Ostrich.
+Bernard M. Quinn (born 22 April 1936), known professionally as Bernie Clifton, is a British comedian and entertainer, known for his work with his orange ostrich puppet costume Oswald the Ostrich.

 Early life

-Clifton was born on 30 April 1936 in St Helens, Lancashire, where he also grew up.
+Clifton was born on 22 April 1936 in St Helens, Lancashire, where he also grew up.
 He left grammar school without any qualifications at 15 and became an apprentice plumber.
 Aged 21, he was called up for national service and became a radar mechanic at the Bomber Command Bombing School (BCBS) at RAF Lindholme.
 He has been based in South Yorkshire ever since.

 Career

 Clifton's first performing job was as a singer with a dance band, but he was fired after a month.
 His first television performance was on the light-entertainment show The Good Old Days in 1971, where he was inspired by Les Dawson.

 He performed in the 1979 Royal Variety Performance.
 He subsequently appeared on several further occasions, including the 2016 show.

 He made regular appearances on Crackerjack!.
 During the 1980s, he appeared on The Keith Harris Show, and in 1982, Clifton ran the London Marathon with Oswald the Ostrich.

 In 1993, Clifton featured very briefly in the Silence of the Lambs spoof by French & Saunders.
 S4 ep2.

 He was with his ostrich, in one of the asylum cells along with The Krankies.

 In 2002, Clifton featured on the BBC Two documentary series The Entertainers, which followed 1970s and '80s entertainers who had dropped out of the limelight.
 In 2005, Clifton and Oswald appeared in Peter Kay's and Tony Christie's music video for the Comic Relief charity re-release of "(Is This the Way to) Amarillo".

 In 2005, Clifton appeared as himself in an episode of the David Renwick sitcom Love Soup having previously been mentioned by Renwick in an early episode of his sitcom One Foot in the Grave.

 Clifton made his Edinburgh Festival Fringe debut in 2006 at the Udderbelly venue.
 Writing in The Guardian, Brian Logan gave it 3 out of 5 stars and called it an "exercise in retro comedy", but "also unrepentantly funny".